Conductivity (electrolytic)

 $\rho = 18.18 \pm 0.03$ MΩ⋅cm.

 The preparation of salt solutions often takes place in unsealed beakers.
 In this case the conductivity of purified water often is 10 to 20 times higher.
 A discussion can be found below.

 Typical drinking water is in the range of 200–800 μS/cm, while sea water is about 50 mS/cm (or 0.05 S/cm).

 Electrolytic conductivity varies from about 10E-10 S/m for purified toluene up to about 10 S/m for recently discovered highly concentrated “water-in-salt” solutions.

 Conductivity of aqueous and other polar solutions is traditionally determined by connecting the electrolyte in a Wheatstone bridge.
 Dilute solutions follow Kohlrausch's law of concentration dependence and additivity of ionic contributions.
 Lars Onsager gave a theoretical explanation of Kohlrausch's law by extending Debye–Hückel theory.

-Conductivity of low- and non-polar solutions is very low and usually measured with probes having high cell constant and applying low frequency electric field.
+Conductivity of low- and non-polar solutions is very low.
+It is also associated with motion of ions in electric field, but the nature and solvation of ions are different, as described on the page conductivity (non-aqueous).
+It is usually measured with probes having low cell constant and applying low frequency electric field.

+Notation is treacherous in this domain.
+Rho ($\rho$) reliably denotes specific resistivity, usually quantified in units of ohm-meter.
+Kappa and sigma ($\kappa$ and $\sigma$) are inversely proportional to sigma, with kappa preferred in classical electrochemistry and sigma preferred in Maxwellian electrodynamics.
+Unfortunately, both kappa and sigma have prominent confounds that can trip up the unwary.
+In electrochemistry, kappa is also used to denote inverse Debye screening length.
+In electrodynamics, sigma is also used to denote double-layer charge density.